Total power industry M&A deals in April 2020 worth $4.61bn were announced globally, according to GlobalData’s deals database.

 Copy and paste the code below into your website to display the chart.

-The value marked an increase of 38.01% over the previous month and a rise of 5.4% when compared with the last 12-month average, which stood at $11.21bn.
+The value marked an increase of 57.9% over the previous month and a drop of 44.8% when compared with the last 12-month average, which stood at $8.35bn.

-Comparing deals value in different regions of the globe, North America held the top position, with total announced deals in the period worth $8.14bn.
-At the country level, the US topped the list in terms of deal value at $7.41bn.
+Comparing deals value in different regions of the globe, South and Central America held the top position, with total announced deals in the period worth $2.23bn.
+At the country level, Chile topped the list in terms of deal value at $2.23bn.

-In terms of volumes, North America emerged as the top region for power industry M&A deals globally, followed by Europe and then Asia-Pacific.
+In terms of volumes, Europe emerged as the top region for power industry M&A deals globally, followed by North America and then Asia-Pacific.

-The top country in terms of M&A deals activity in April 2019 was the US with 36 deals, followed by the UK with six and India with five.
+The top country in terms of M&A deals activity in April 2020 was the US with 21 deals, followed by China with eight and the UK with six.

-The combined value of the top five power industry M&A deals stood at $8.06bn, against the overall value of $11.82bn recorded for the month.
-The top announced power industry M&A deal tracked by GlobalData in April 2019 was Waste Management’s $4.9bn acquisition of Advanced Disposal Services.
+The combined value of the top five power M&A deals stood at $4.01bn, against the overall value of $4.61bn recorded for the month.

 This analysis considers only announced and completed deals from the GlobalData financial deals database and excludes all terminated and rumoured deals.
 Country and industry are defined according to the headquarters and dominant industry of the target firm.
 The term ‘acquisition’ refers to both completed deals and those in the bidding stage.